snipeso/Lapse-Causes/README.md

 ### Plotting & statistics
-- [Figure2_Behavior.m](./Analysis/Figure2_Behavior.m): plots all figures related to the tasks, and provides descriptive statistics of lapses and reaction times and such.
+- [Figure2_Behavior.m](./Analysis/Figure2_Behavior.m): plots all figures related to the tasks, and provides descriptive statistics of lapses and reaction times and such. relies on Analyses 2,3.
 - [Figure3_Timecourses.m](./Analysis/Figure3_Timecourses.m): plots relationship between trial outcome and burst/eyeclosure likelihood.
+Relies on analyses 1-5.
+- [Figure4_BurstTopographies.m](./Analysis/Figure4_BurstTopographies.m): plots topographies of burst likelihood.
+Relies on analyses 1-5.
+- [Figure5_TimeFrequency.m](./Analysis/Figure5_TimeFrequency.m): plots all the exploratory analyses.
+Relies especially on analyses 6,7.

 All the statistics are done with the function [paired_ttest.m](/functions/stats/paired_ttest.m).
 Whenever this function is called for a single plot, FDR correction is applied to all values.

 ## Installation & requirements
+(TODO)